gatsbyjs/gatsby/docs/contributing/how-to-open-a-pull-request.md

 ## What is a Pull Request (PR)?

-In case you aren't familiar, here's how the fine folks at GitHub [define a pull request](https://help.github.com/en/articles/about-pull-requests):
+In case you aren't familiar, here's how the folks at GitHub [define a pull request](https://help.github.com/en/articles/about-pull-requests):

 > Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.

-Gatsby uses the pull request process to review and test changes before they’re added to Gatsby’s GitHub repository.
+Gatsby uses the PR process to review and test changes before they’re added to Gatsby’s GitHub repository.
 Anyone can open a pull request.
 The same process is used for all contributors, whether this is your first open source contribution or you’re a core member of the Gatsby team.

-Simply put, when someone wants to contribute to Gatsby, they open a request to _pull_ their code into ours.
-Depending on the type of change, we like to categorize pull requests (or PRs for short) into:
+When someone wants to contribute to Gatsby, they open a request to _pull_ their code into the repo.
+Depending on the type of change, PRs are categorized into:

 - [Documentation](#documentation)
 - [Code](#code-changes)